joshuacc/ahkpm/README.md

 ## Installation

-At this point you will need to compile ahkpm on your machine and then add it to your path.
-Future versions will include an installer.
+To install ahkpm:

+1. Go to the [releases][releases] page and find the most recent version.
+2. Download the `ahkpm-{version}.msi` file.
+3. Open it on your Windows machine to launch the ahkpm installer.

 ## Basic usage